vic/den/README.md

 - **`includes`**: An aspect can include other aspects.
 For example, a `work` aspect could include `vpn` and `office` aspects.
 - **`provides`**: An aspect can provide configuration to another.
 For example, a user aspect can provide user-specific host-level settings to the host it's running on.

-The `flake.aspects` system resolves this dependency graph to build the final configuration module.
-For a deeper dive, refer to the [`flake-aspects`](https://github.com/vic/flake-aspects) documentation.
+The `den.aspects` system resolves this dependency graph to build the final configuration module.
+For a deeper dive, refer to the [`flake-aspects`](https://github.com/vic/flake-aspects) documentation and tests.

 ### Freeform Attributes